 The Place: For centuries, scholars were convinced the Trojan War was entirely a Greek myth.
 But in the late 1800s, archaeologist Heinrich Schliemann uncovered what historians believe are the remnants of Troy near Turkey’s northwest coast.
 Today the 4,000-year-old ruins are a UNESCO World Heritage site.

 Why Go: To wander the temples and ruins once ravaged by slaughter and widespread fire.
-There’s also a reconstruction of the Trojan horse at the archeological site.
+There’s also a reconstruction of the Trojan horse at the archeological site (although, according to recent translational claims, it may not have been a horse at all).
 If you want to see the prop horse from the 2004 film Troy that starred a buff Brad Pitt, visit the boardwalk in nearby Canakkale.

 Check Prices for Ali Baba Apart-Hotel in Canakkale Province, Turkey